top of page

 Donna Haraway, in an alternative vision to the human-centric Anthropocene, suggests that the pathway towards healing and habitability lies within the realization of the "Chthulucene" - an era “made up of ongoing multispecies stories and practices of becoming-with” (Haraway, 2016).
 Marco Armiero calls for a renewed "sense of the commons": "because, as much as wasting relationships produce profit from exploitation and othering, communing relationships, instead, produce well-being through care and inclusion.
 (Armiero, 2021).

-One of the primary goals of this lab is to create a gathering space for a decolonial and intersectional coalition of thinkers and ecocultural practitioners to foster restorative pathways.
-These experts include Environmental Humanities intellectuals and practitioners that have often been under-recognized by mainstream thought--they often hark from biopoliticized groups such as women, queer and BIPOC (black, indigenous, persons of color)--ironically, the very communities that have extensive experience in these matters.
+One of the primary goals of this lab is to create a gathering space for a broad coalition of thinkers and ecocultural practitioners to foster restorative pathways.
+These experts include Environmental Humanities intellectuals and practitioners that have often been under-recognized by mainstream thought--they often hark from marginalized groups--ironically, the very communities that have extensive experience in these matters.
 Diverse global ecocultural practices studied via this lab demonstrate that the way out of the othering practices of the Cybercene lie in the creation of relationship-based rather than resource-based connections.
 This approach is inspired by Indigenous studies scholars such as Dwayne Donald, who calls for a renewed sense of ethical relationality that is deeply embedded in many forms of Indigenous thought and practice.
 (Donald, 2009).
 In his forthcoming book, Nathan also suggests how and why multispecies communing, relationship- and kin-building can only happen in the Cybercene via a renewed importance of embodied connections.

 Keeping in mind the possibilities of such multi-species, multi-kind sense of the commons to approach the world though an embodied, relationship-based rather than resource-based approach, The Cybercene Lab is currently exploring the following questions: